bayesiancook/bayescode/README.md

 ```

 Your tree file must follow the newick format.
-The tree does not need to have branch lenghts.
+The tree does not need to have branch lengths.
 In addition, the leaves of the tree should have the same names as the sequences in your alignment file.
-For example, the following file would be a valid tree file for _BayesCode_ matching the alignment file above :
+For example, the following file would be a valid tree file for _BayesCode_ matching the alignment file above:

 ```newick
 ((((((((S0,S1),(S2,S3)),(S4,S5),(S6,S7))),(S8,S9),(S10,S11)),(S12,S13),(S14,S15))))